SalienDet: A Saliency-based Feature Enhancement Algorithm for Object Detection for Autonomous Driving: Related Works

-After Joseph, several other researchers began to work on the problem of \textit{Open World Object Detection}.
+After Joseph, several other researchers begin to work on the problem of Open-World Object Detection.
 One such approach used by some researchers is the use of unsupervised classifiers to handle unknown classes.
-Xiaowei Zhao\cite{zhao2022revisiting} proposed a Class-specific Expelling Classifier that expels ambiguous instances from the predicted known class and reassigns their class predictions to other classes.
+Xiaowei Zhao\cite{zhao2022revisiting} proposes a Class-specific Expelling Classifier that expels ambiguous instances from the predicted known class and reassigns their class predictions to other classes.
 Another approach is to use end-to-end neural network to solve the problem.
 Kim\cite{kim2022learning}'s Object Localization Network (OLN) is based on Faster R-CNN.
-He replaced the classifier head in the RPN stage and RoI stage with localization quality estimators, and showed that this method can effectively propose new object proposals.
-Singh's research \cite{singh2021order} built upon Zhong's work \cite{zhong2021openmix} by proposing a method called Feature-Mix.
-This involves mix the features of prior knowledge of known classes and query objects, which has the potential to reduce the interference from known classes to query objects and consequently enhance the classifier's ability to identify unknown objects.
-Gupta\cite{gupta2022ow} made modifications to the Deformable-DETR pipeline by selecting high objectiveness score queries that were not matched to known classes as matches for unknown classes.
-This approach, named as Attention-driven Pseudo-labeling allows the subsequent classifier to classify objects that are significantly different from the background into a new class.
-Ma\cite{ma2023cat} developed the method that integrates Gupta's Attention-driven Pseudo-labeling with selective search to improve the selection of queries for unknown classes.
-While the approaches discussed above have made significant contributions to the field of \textit{Open-World Object Detection}, they do not directly address the problem of emphasizing the unknown objects in the overall dataset.
-Highlighting these objects could theoretically enable the classifier to more easily distinguish and identify unknown classes, and this is the primary focus of our work.
+He replaces the classifier head in the RPN stage and RoI stage with localization quality estimators, and shows that this method can effectively propose new object proposals.
+Singh's research \cite{singh2021order} builds upon Zhong's work \cite{zhong2021openmix} by proposing a method called Feature-Mix.
+This involves mixing the features of prior knowledge of known classes and query objects, which has the potential to reduce the interference from known classes to query objects and consequently enhance the classifier's ability to identify unknown objects.
+Gupta\cite{gupta2022ow} makes modifications to the Deformable-DETR pipeline by selecting high objectiveness score queries that are not matched to known classes as matches for unknown classes.
+This approach, named as Attention-driven Pseudo-labeling, allows the subsequent classifier to classify objects that are significantly different from the background into a new class.
+Ma\cite{ma2023cat} develops the method that integrates Gupta's Attention-driven Pseudo-labeling with selective search to improve the selection of queries for unknown classes.
+While the approaches discussed above have made significant contributions to the field of Open-World Object Detection, they do not directly address the problem of emphasizing the unknown objects in the overall dataset.
+Highlighting these objects can theoretically enable the classifier to more easily distinguish and identify unknown classes, and this is the primary focus of our work.